en0/config-gen/README.md

 used.
 (Character limitations depend on the keystore type).

 The keystore type tells the system what format the keystore is in.
-Currently only INI types are supported but can be extended by adding your own adapters to define the basic operations to get, set and delete values.
+Currently only INI and redis types are supported but can be extended by adding your own adapters to define the basic operations to get, set and delete values.

 The keystore uri tells the type adapter how to connect to the keystore.
 See the documentation on the specific keystore type adapter for more information.